Dog Urine Killing Your Grass? How to Stop Lawn Damage and Fix Yellow Spots

 5. Rinse and Rescue: Spray the Spot

 Although not as practical, you can also spray water on the area right after your dog pees.
-This can help dilute the higher concentration of nitrogen on the grass.
+This can help dilute the higher concentration of nitrogen in the grass.
 Keep a hose or watering can nearby if possible.
 Even a quick splash helps.

 Why it works: Water dilutes the nitrogen before it can burn your grass.
 It’s one of the simplest, most direct ways to minimize damage, especially if your dog tends to pee in the same spots.